 Upon making a personal injury claim, the insurance companies will attempt to dispute your claim by saying you do not have relevant evidence.
 This is why we highly advise that you seek medical attention following a car accident.
 This will act as valid proof that insurance companies will find difficult to discredit.
 However, if you have not done so and have not consulted with a personal injury attorney, you will most likely not stand a chance against the insurance companies.

 Your second priority after receiving medical attention is to make contact with a personal injury lawyer.
-A personal injury lawyer will help you decipher whether you have a valid claim and will give you genuine advice on how to proceed.
+A personal injury lawyer in Sarasota will help you decipher whether you have a valid claim and will give you genuine advice on how to proceed.
 The initial consultation is free of charge, and there are no strings attached.
 An experienced personal injury attorney, such as the ones at The Law Place in Sarasota, will give you the best advice based on your circumstances.
 Representation from a personal injury lawyer will enable you to receive fair compensation for damages and injuries incurred.

 Common Types of Soft Tissue Injuries